-Soil scientist, Dr Martin Wood, introduces five different soil tests that can help improve the health of your soils.
+Soil scientist, Dr Martin Wood and Ben Raskin, Head of Horticulture at the Soil Association, introduce five different soil tests that can help improve the health of your soils.

 Dr Martin Wood uses a pipe filled with water to measure the drainage time.